 You should also regularly remind your agents that while web chat is different to email because of its real-time nature (and your agents should keep their responses as short and snappy as possible because of this, but more on that later), they should nevertheless still tow the company line and always be mindful of the tone they are using and the goals they are trying to achieve.
 This is not just a ‘chat’.
 It is still a business conversation after all.
 They should keep in mind data protection and never give out sensitive information without first validating the chat user’s identity, but also be mindful that the customer has chosen web chat over emailing, phoning or filling in a form.
 They are still looking to be validated as quickly as possible.
 Your agents need to walk that line between speed and security.

 Speaking of walking the line, there is also a fine line between offering contextual communication, where you use the customer’s previous interactions, and freaking the customer out, with your Mystic Meg-like exchanges.
 Your agents should let the users know if they have been identified and if there is an account tied to their exchange before continuing.
 When it comes to saying good bye or ending the chat, your agents should make sure the customer does not have any more queries, and always thank them.
-Even if the conversation appears to of been orchestrated by Salvador Dali himself.
+Even if the conversation appears to have been orchestrated by Salvador Dali himself.

 4. Timing is everything